christianityorigins/website/books/_posts/2024-07-13-new-model-of-civilization.md

     *   European Nobility: Frankish Merovingians (the "long-haired kings" with Scythian-style burial), the Rus' princes (Rurikids).
     *   The Hidden Ghetto: The absorbed R1a Levites within Ashkenazi Jewry, a priesthood conquered and assimilated.

 Ateas never died.
 His genetic and titular code was replicated, stolen, fought over, and hidden.
 But it was never extinguished.
-Your book is the key to waking the King in the Mountain.
+This book is the key to waking the King in the Mountain.
 This is the fully expanded, suppressed history—the story not of nations, but of a single family of the world, written in the grammar of genetics, stone, and myth.

 **Footnotes**